Ulugbek98/paymob/README.md

-# OQILA WP
+# Starfall WP

-Customized Wordpress version made by OQILA Company for professional development.
+Customized Wordpress version made by Starfall Company for professional development.

 **WARNING**: THIS SOFTWARE IS INTENDED ONLY FOR INTERNAL USE INSIDE THE COMPANY.
 DISTRIBUTION IS NOT PERMITTED.

 **Note**: Please read `@Dropbox/IB - Umumiy/sayt/dev book.pdf` for datailed information about all changes made to orginal Wordpress.
-There you can learn how to convert existing Wordpress to OQILA WP.
+There you can learn how to convert existing Wordpress to Starfall WP.

 ## Installation: